qermit-cms/prototype-a/README.md

 * HikariCP database connection pool - configured using regular Spring Boot datasource properties.
   (Tomcat JDBC Pool excluded)

-* Flyway Migrations - Y can use separate credentials for DDL/schema changes by using the spring.flyway.* properties (separate datasource)
+* Flyway Migrations - You can use separate credentials for DDL/schema changes by using the spring.flyway.* properties (separate datasource)

 * git-commit-id-plugin - Branch, commit ID and version baked into application properties and logged by banner.txt